 The Council position also provides that information contained in the nutrition declaration can be provided on a voluntary basis by the producers, in particular concerning the nutrition declaration i.e. energy values.

 Furthermore, the Council ‘intentionally did not exempt beverages where alcohol is mixed with soft drinks (commonly called ‘alcopops'), mainly consumed by young people in large quantities'

 As a rule, alcoholic beverages are exempted from bearing the list of ingredients.
-However, if different provisions are applicable at national level, the Council believed ‘there is no reason not to maintain them' (Click here to read the Council position at first reading).
+However, if different provisions are applicable at national level, the Council believed ‘there is no reason not to maintain them'.

 This proposed piece of legislation has proved very contentious over the last years.
 Apart from the exemption of alcoholic beverages, a number of other issues are still causing heated debate, among them: country of origin; front of pack labelling; portion size; trans fats; legibility of the labels.

 Due to the large amount of controversial issues and conflicting interests it will be extremely difficult to reach an agreement which means that most probably the conciliation procedure will have to be applied.

 During the latest debate in the ENVI Committee (12th April) a Commission's representative also expressed hopes that compromise would be reached.